snkashis/android-docs/pages/map-sdk/5.0.1/annotations.md

 The Maps SDK also provides an API to customize the contents and design of info windows.
 You'll need to create an implementation of the `InfoWindowAdapter` and then call `MapboxMap.setInfoWindowAdapter()` passing in your implementation as a parameter.
 One method is given inside the `InfoWindowAdapter` called `getInfoWindow` which gives the attached marker object and returns the info window view.

 ## Polyline and Polygons
-Adding a line or polygon to your map is similar to adding a marker.
+Adding a line or polygon to your map is like adding a marker.
 Due to the nature of these objects, different APIs are exposed, such as polygon color or line width.
 Instead of taking in a single position, first bundle all your LatLng's inside a List and then pass them in using the `addAll()` API.

 ```java
 // Draw polyline on the map